ericwburden/simply/README.md

 # Simply Script

-This project provides a compiler for "simply script", a _super-simple_ scripting language (inspired by Assembly) that is mostly used for coding puzzles.
+This project provides an interpreter for "simply script", a _super-simple_ scripting language (inspired by Assembly) that is mostly used for coding puzzles.

 ## Syntax